nenyeonyema/alx-system_engineering-devops/0x0C-web_server/README.md

 To transfer a file from Remote machine to Local machine scp username@example.com:/remote/path/to/file /local/path

-To transfer a directory from
-scp -r username@example.com:/remote/path/to/directory  /local/path
+To transfer a directory from remote machine to local machine. scp -r username@example.com:/remote/path/to/directory  /local/path